 - Since Adam and Eve, we knew that it was sin that led to destruction and death.

-- Abraham and the Jewish nation as well as the prophets knew that the promised one was coming bringing salvation.
+- Abraham and the Jewish nation as well as the prophets knew that the promised One was coming and bringing salvation.

-- But Jesus finally revealed the who (Jesus) and the how (faith) of that salvation.
+- Jesus, however, finally revealed the who (Himself) and the how (faith) of that salvation.

 E. … but have eternal life.